The homology of the Temperley-Lieb algebras: Introduction

 \subsection{Discussion: Homological stability for algebras}

-As stated earlier, we regard the present paper, together with the results of \cite{HepworthIH} on Iwahori-Hecke algebras, as proof-of-concept for the export of the techniques of homological stability to the setting of algebras, and we hope that it will be a springboard for further research in this direction.
+As stated earlier, we regard the present paper, together with the results of \cite{HepworthIH} on Iwahori-Hecke algebras, as proof-of-concept for the export of the techniques of homological stability to the setting of algebras.
+And, since the first appearance of this paper, these techniques have been extended to the setting of Brauer algebras in our joint work with Patzt~\cite{BoydHepworthPatzt}.
+We hope that the present paper, together with~\cite{HepworthIH,BoydHepworthPatzt}, will be a springboard for further research in this direction.

 One of the main motivations for studying the homology of groups, is that homology is a useful `measurement' of the group.
 Put another way, homology is a powerful invariant, where the power comes from the fact that it is both informative, and (relatively) computable.
 The~$\Tor$ and $\Ext$ groups of algebras are likewise strong invariants, and it is our hope that homology and cohomology of algebras can be utilised as a tool to answer questions in the fields where the algebras arise.
 For example, modern representation theory is rich in conjectures, and home to surprising isomorphisms between apparently very different algebras~\cite{BrundanKleshchev,BowmanCoxHazi}.
 Understanding the similarities and differences between naturally-arising algebras is precisely the kind of question that could be investigated via $\Tor$ and $\Ext$-groups.